About Phoenix

 It is from knowing and centering yourself in this sacred space of you that you can safely bring forward your unique gifts in this world.
 It is from this place that you can experience the true joy of being you.

 Just as I rejected the pathologizing lens of therapy in my youth, I am still just as passionate about the life-long process of engaging in the decolonization of therapy and healing practices.
-You don’t need to be fixed, you don’t need to fit a model of wellness that someone else created.
-You just deserve a guide on the incredible journey back to who you truly are.
+You don’t need to be fixed, you don’t need to fit a model of wellness that someone else created, and you don’t heal alone.
+Your survival skills brought you here today, and they are needed.
+There is no one right way or definition of wellness.
+And you deserve a rich, nourishing community and many guides on the incredible journey back to who you truly are.
 We all do.

 Intuitive therapy can help you do that.